getsentry/sentry-docs/docs/clientdev/overview.rst

 Overview
 ========

-This part of the documentation guides you towards implementing a new SDK for Sentry.
-It covers the protocol for event submission as well as guidelines for how clients should look and behave.
+The following is a guide for implementing a new Sentry SDK.
+It covers the protocol for event submission as well as guidelines for how clients should typically look and behave.

 Writing an SDK
 --------------

-An SDK at its core is simply a set of utilities for capturing various logging parameters.
-Given these parameters, it then builds a JSON payload which it will send to a Sentry server using some sort of authentication method.
+At its core an SDK is a set of utilities for capturing data about an exceptional state in an application.
+Given this data, it then builds and sends a JSON payload to the Sentry server.

 The following items are expected of production-ready SDKs:

 * DSN configuration
-* Graceful failures (e.g. Sentry server unreachable)
+* Graceful failures (e.g. Sentry server is unreachable)
-* Scrubbing with processors
+* Setting attributes (e.g. tags and extra data)
-* Tag support
+* Support for Linux, Windows and OS X (where applicable)

 Feature based support is required for the following: